pikatchu/closedsource/book/0150-branches.md

 "Exactly," Joaquim said.
 "If `C` is true because `A` is smaller, or `Z` is true because `A` is equal, the jump happens.
 Otherwise, the program continues to the next line and jumps to `branch_if_false` instead."

 Leo glanced at the screen.
-"So this means if `A` starts at `1`, `C` will definitely be true, so we’ll always take the `branch_if_true` path."
+"So this means if `A` starts at `1`, `C` will definitely be true, so we'll always take the `branch_if_true` path."

 Joaquim nodded.
-"That’s right.
+"That's right.
 But if `A` was, say, 12, the `C` flag would be `false`, the `Z` flag would be `false`, and the jump wouldn't happen—so it would go to `branch_if_false` instead."

 Jasmina followed the logic.
 "So it evaluates the condition once and then takes one of two paths before stopping?"

-"That’s right," Joaquim said.
+"That's right," Joaquim said.
 "This is a simple example, but branching is what allows programs to make decisions—to react to input, handle different situations, and run dynamically instead of just executing in a fixed order."

 He leaned against the desk.
 "Now, I want you both to modify this program.
 Change the condition so that `A` starts at `5` instead of `1`.
 Then, try switching `JBE` to `JZ`—that means 'Jump if Zero'—and see how the behavior changes."